simpson-sean/rock_paper_scissors-April2021/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+##HTML
+Header
+-For Logo and instructions purposes
+Three Images (one for Rock, Paper, Scissors)
+-Why-For user selection(input)
+Submit button
+-Why?
+To compare user guess and machine choice
+DIV1
+-Why?
+To display game results
+DIV2
+-Why?
+Display total number of games played

+##STATE
+Game State
+-let gamesPlayed = 0
+Reset Game
+-

+##EVENTS
+ButtonClick
+-What should happen?
+    -User guess should be captured
+    -Machine Throw should be captured
+    -Total games tallied/Logged
+    -Wins/losses tallies /logged
+Presented to HTML